 A life coach?
 Share how you helped a client conquer fear of heights and go on to climb Mount Rainier.
 You could even share how you climbed a small hill, if you can make that story fit your purpose.

-One good exercise: Expand your opening into a purposeful story.
+Exercise: Expand your opening into a purposeful story.
 When you try to make a story out of, “You’d probably rather be somewhere else,” you’ll most likely realize there’s no story here.
 And if you find one, why on earth would you want to share it?

 One comment I hear often is, “It’s SO hard to talk about myself!”
 So I created this short report – along with 3 videos – with a step-by-step introduction to change the way you hear the word “bragging.”
 Click here to claim yours now… and take the first step to claiming your bragging rights without giving in to hype, sleaze and unprofessional copywriting.